stacks-network/gaia/docker/README.md

 In the future, we'll provide a more automated way to do this, but for now you should be able to follow the instructions here:

 * [Register a Domain](https://github.com/moxiegirl/docs.blockstack/blob/gaia-check/_storage/digital-ocean-deploy.md#task-9-configure-a-domain-name)
-* link 2
-* link 3
-* etc

-# Running Gaia Hub from a Cloud Provider
-**keys missing from account, will have to fill this in later**

-# firewall/security-group settings
-- only open ports required (80/443/etc)
-- admin port should  only be available by localhost (ssh to server for now)

-# ssl setup
-- add another image to the docker-compose, for cert-manager
-- need a way to get the domain from a user (EC2 tag?)
-  - requires an IAM Role in AWS to retrieve the tag (ec2:describe-tags policy)